What North Carolina Commercial Litigators Should Know About Mediation Strategy

 Colleen Byers • June 1, 2026

-Commercial litigation is ultimately about decision-making under uncertainty.
+Commercial litigation is ultimately about decision-making in the face of uncertainty.
 Even in cases with strong legal positions, outcomes are rarely guaranteed, timelines are difficult to predict, and costs—both financial and operational—continue to accrue.
-Mediation, when used strategically, provides an opportunity to assess and manage those uncertainties in a way that litigation alone cannot.
+Mediation offers an opportunity to assess and manage those uncertainties in a way that litigation alone cannot.
+From the mediator’s perspective, commercial mediation is most effective when it is approached as a deliberate component of litigation strategy rather than merely a procedural checkpoint.

-• Evaluate litigation risk realistically
+• Evaluate litigation risk realistically,

 Understanding Risk Beyond Case Valuation

-• Disruption to ongoing business operations
+• Disruption to ongoing business operations,

-• Management distraction and opportunity cost
+• Management distraction and opportunity cost, and

-• Reputational exposure within an industry or market
+• Reputational exposure within an industry or market.

 Mediation allows these factors to be considered alongside legal merits, providing a more complete picture of risk.

+There is no universally correct moment to mediate a commercial dispute.
+Early mediation may clarify issues and narrow disputes.
+Later mediation may benefit from developed facts and clearer risk assessment.
 Readiness for mediation is not defined solely by the stage of litigation.
 From a neutral perspective, readiness has several components.

 Legal and Factual Readiness